U.S. Army Physical Fitness Test Requirements

 The New Army Combat Fitness Test

-1. Deadlift - This is a three-repetition maximum deadlift using a hex bar.
+- Deadlift—This is a three-repetition maximum deadlift using a hex bar.

-2. Standing Power Throw - Throw a 10-pound medicine ball as far as possible over the head and to the rear.
+- Standing Power Throw—Throw a 10-pound medicine ball as far as possible over the head and to the rear.

-3. Hand-Raised Push-ups - Still have to do pushups, but now you have to add a lift of your hands off the floor when in the down (chest to ground) position each repetition.
+- Hand-Raised Push-ups—You still have to do pushups, but now you also have to add a lift of your hands off the floor when in the down (chest to ground) position each repetition.

-4. A 250-Meter Sprint, Drag and Carry - This is five different tests within one event -- a 50-meter sprint; a backward 50-meter drag of a 90-pound sled; a 50-meter movement; a 50-meter carry of two 40-pound kettle bells; and a final 50-meter sprint.
+- A 250-Meter Sprint, Drag and Carry—This is five different tests within one event: a 50-meter sprint; a backward 50-meter drag of a 90-pound sled; a 50-meter movement; a 50-meter carry of two 40-pound kettle bells; and a final 50-meter sprint.

-5. Leg Tuck - Is a hanging knee up from a pullup bar bringing the knees to the elbows multiple times.
+- Leg Tuck—This is a hanging knee up from a pull-up bar, bringing the knees to the elbows multiple times.

-6. Two-Mile Run - Some things never change.
-Soldiers still have to run 2 miles for their cardio vascular endurance test.
+- Two-Mile Run—Soldiers still have to run 2 miles for their cardiovascular endurance test.

 Occupational Physical Assessment Test

-After Basic Combat Training, the soldiers will be tasked to take the Occupational Physical Assessment Test - which will determine how physically demanding of a job training (AIT) the new soldier will be able to attend.
-The OPAT are the following fitness events:
+After Basic Combat Training, the soldiers will be tasked to take the Occupational Physical Assessment Test, which will determine how physically demanding the job training (AIT) can be for the new soldier.

-The OPAT measures muscular strength, muscular endurance, cardiorespiratory endurance, explosive power and speed.
-The tests used to measure these elements of tactical fitness include: (official Army Video of the OPAT)
+The OPAT measures muscular strength, muscular endurance, cardiorespiratory endurance, explosive power, and speed.
+The tests used to measure these elements of tactical fitness include:

-1 - Standing Long Jump – This is the standard broad jump with no running to build momentum.
+Standing Long Jump—This is the standard broad jump with no running to build momentum.

-2 - Seated Power Throw is a forward throw with both arms while seated using a 4.4 pound (2kg) medicine ball the size of a basketball.
+Seated Power Throw—This test involves a forward throw with both arms while seated using a 4.4-pound (2 kilogram) medicine ball the size of a basketball.

-3 - Strength Deadlift is the standard lift of weight (using a hex bar not a barbell) from the floor to a standing position.
-Start with 120lbs. and build up to 220lbs.
+Strength Deadlift—The strength deadlift is the standard lift of weight (using a hex bar, not a barbell) from the floor to a standing position.
+You start with 120 pounds and build up to 220 pounds.

-4 – Interval Run (Beep Test) is a short distance interval run designed to assess aerobic capacity.
-The intervals are only 20m apart and you start each 20m run on the sound of "beeps" that intervals decrease with time.
+Interval Run (Beep Test)—This is a short distance interval run designed to assess aerobic capacity.
+The intervals are only 20 minutes apart and you start each 20-minute run on the sound of "beeps" at intervals that decrease with time.

 The Current Army Physical Fitness Test

-The below section is the current Army Physical Fitness Test and the male standard for ages 27-31.
+Here you'll find the current Army Physical Fitness Test requirements and the male standard for ages 27-31.

-The U.S. Army measures physical aptitude through the Army Physical Fitness Test, or APFT, which requires soldiers to complete three events: two minutes of push-ups, two minutes of sit-ups, and a two-mile run.
+The U.S. Army measures physical aptitude through the Army Physical Fitness Test, or APFT, which requires soldiers to complete three events: 2 minutes of push-ups, 2 minutes of sit-ups, and a 2-mile run.

 Scoring on the APFT is based on age category, gender, number of repetitions performed of the push-up and sit-up, and run time.
 The score for each event ranges from 0 to 100 points.
 Soldiers need to score at least a 60 to pass the test.
 APFT standards may be tougher for some special purpose units.

-However, this test has been widely criticized for not adequately measuring strength and endurance.
-For this reason, in 2011 the Army piloted the Army Physical Readiness Test (APRT) on more than 10,000 soldiers, but eventually decided to stick with the APFT test.
+However, critics say the test does not adequately measure strength and endurance.
+For this reason, the Army piloted the Army Physical Readiness Test (APRT) in 2011 on more than 10,000 soldiers, but eventually decided to stick with the APFT test.